New York City Schools Offering Calculus Classes

 Bachelor of Arts or Science in Pure Mathematics

-Students who major in pure mathematics must complete 3 courses in calculus, and the curriculum covers topics in advanced calculus and algebra.
+Students who major in pure mathematics must complete two courses in calculus, and the curriculum covers topics in advanced calculus and algebra.
 Undergraduates can also pursue electives in, among other subjects, numerical theory and analysis, contemporary geometry, combinatorics and statistics.
 Individual graduate courses may be substituted for their upper-level equivalents.
-The minor requires just 2 courses in a relevant field of study, such as computer science, economics, or engineering.
+The minor requires just two courses in a relevant field of study, such as computer science, economics, or engineering.

 Bachelor of Science in Applied Mathematics